-This unusual 14K solid yellow gold Broadway Bound Hand & Theatre Ticket Charm made circa 1950 (photo courtesy of The Three Graces) sums up the post war exuberance with its fun and carefree style.
+This unusual 14K solid yellow gold Broadway Bound Hand & Theater Ticket Charm made circa 1950 (photo courtesy of The Three Graces) sums up the post war exuberance with its fun and carefree style.

-This feminine charm features a slender hand closed around a golden theatre ticket.
+This feminine charm features a slender hand closed around a golden theater ticket.
 The red enamel nail detail on the hand itself and the concept of going to the theatre depicts glamour, fun and excitement.